 Platformers originated in the early 1980s, and 3D successors were popularized in the mid-1990s.
 Because of the technical limitations of the 80s, early examples were confined to a static playing field, generally viewed in profile.
 The term itself describes video games where jumping on platforms is an integral part of the gameplay, and came into use some time after the platform game genre had been established, but no later than 1983.
 However, it is not a pure genre and is very frequently coupled with elements of other genres, such as the shooter elements, adventure elements or the RPG elements.

 At ClassicWebGames.com we specialize in vintage, retro old school games, the only games that were accessible back in the 80s, and we refer to these today as classic web games.
-If you in the same mood as us today, you probably feeing like playing a free classic platform game online.
-Am I right? ;)
+If you are in the same mood as us today, you probably would like to play a free classic platform game online on our website right now.

 At one point, platform games were the most popular genre of video game.
 At the peak of their popularity, it is estimated that between one-quarter and one-third of console games were platformers.
 No video game genre either before or since has been able to achieve a similar market share.
 As of 2006, the platform game genre had become far less dominant, representing a 2 percent market share (compared to 15 percent in 1998), but is still commercially viable, with a number of games selling in the millions of units.
 Since 2010, a variety of "endless running" platformers for mobile devices brought renewed popularity to the Platform category.